AustinCodingAcademy/wordpress-gitbook/01Lesson.md

     1. Learn Search Engine Optimization

 # Career Readiness
-* Each student will share their background and pressent their LinkedIn Profile
+* Each student will share their background and present their LinkedIn Profile
 * Students will connect via LinkedIn and start endorsing each other.
+* You will be able to analyze a webpage and help write SEO for web pages.

 #Key Questions